HemaxiN/DL_ECG_Classification/README.md

 ![](https://github.com/HemaxiN/DL_ECG_Classification/blob/main/Images/examples_GAF_MTF_RP1.png)

-To obtain the images shown above run the file [create_images.py](https://github.com/HemaxiN/DL_ECG_Classification/blob/main/Dataset/create_images.py), specifying the partition ('train', 'dev' or 'test') and the directory containing the [processed files](https://drive.google.com/drive/folders/1Nas7Gqcj-H28Raui_6z06kpWDsM78OBV).
+To obtain the images shown above run the file [create_images.py](https://github.com/HemaxiN/DL_ECG_Classification/blob/main/Dataset/create_images.py), specifying the partition ('train', 'dev' or 'test') and the directory containing the [processed files](https://drive.google.com/drive/folders/1Nas7Gqcj-H28Raui_6z06kpWDsM78OBV), and the directory where the images and corresponding labels will be saved.

 This will create a directory with the training, validation and test sets with the following tree structure: